-In the event that the CCHA decides to stop issuing vouchers as a result of a funding shortfall, and the CCHA is not assisting the required number of special purpose vouchers (NED families, HUD-Veterans Affairs Supportive Housing (VASH) families, and family unification program (FUP) families), when the CCHA resumes issuing vouchers, the CCHA will issue vouchers first to the special purpose voucher families on its waiting list until it has reached the required number of special purpose vouchers, when applicable.
+In the event that the PHA decides to stop issuing vouchers as a result of a funding shortfall, and the PHA is not assisting the required number of special purpose vouchers (NED families, HUD-Veterans Affairs Supportive Housing (VASH) families, and Family Youth to Independence (FYI) families, when the PHA resumes issuing vouchers, the PHA will issue vouchers first to the special purpose voucher families on its waiting list until it has reached the required number of special purpose vouchers, when applicable.

-If after implementing all reasonable cost cutting measures there is not enough funding available to provide continued assistance for current participants, the CCHA will terminate HAP contracts as a last resort.
+If after implementing all reasonable cost-cutting measures there is not enough funding available to provide continued assistance for current participants, the PHA will terminate HAP contracts as a last resort.